 |School teaches baby orangutans survival skills

-Baby orangutans in Indonesia are going to school to learn skills like finding food and making a nest.
-The school hopes the skills the young apes learn will mean they can be reintroduced into the wild and survive on their own.
-The school was set up by International Animal Rescue (IAR).
-There are currently 102 orangutans living at the centre.
-A spokesperson said: "We are committed to rescuing and rehabilitating as many orangutans as we can and giving them a second chance to live safely in their natural environment."
-Not all of them attend the school because some have suffered long-term injuries so they can never go back to the forest.
-It could take up to eight years to get others ready to return to the wild.
+Baby orangutans in Indonesia are going to school to learn to find food and make a home.
+After seven or eight years, the young apes can return to the forest and survive on their own.
+The school is run by International Animal Rescue (IAR).
+A spokesperson said: "We are committed to rescuing and rehabilitating…orangutans…and giving them a second chance."
+Some do not go to school because they are too badly injured, so they cannot go back to the forest.

 Some of the babies at the IAR lost their parents because of hunting, logging and forest fires.
 They are suffering and dying because palm oil companies are destroying the rainforests.
 Other baby orangutans were sold as pets.
 There are also adult orangutans at the centre.
 These have spent a lot of their life in cages.
 The WWF says orangutans are in danger because their forests are being destroyed.